tihsu99/analysis_tool/README.md

 This section is mainly for saving the results in AN structure specifically.
 Let's say if your original merged-limit folder was: /your/output/folder/for/merged/plots_limit:
 ```
-source example/IntegrateResults.sh rtc /your/output/folder/for/ # Note: You should already have all the results for limits.
+source example/IntegrateResults.sh rtc /your/output/folder/for/
 ```
 Then, please check created folders for:
 - ttc_merged
 - Impacts_Plots
 - LimitsTables

-# 8.1 small example for integrating limit table
+## 8.1 small example for integrating limit table
 To produce the results in with particular era/channel/coupling for limit table:
 ```
 python Results_Integrate.py --mode LimitTables --year 2016postapv --channel ee --coupling_value rtc0p4
 ```
-# 8.2 small example for integrating SignalExctraction
+## 8.2 small example for integrating SignalExctraction
 ```
 python Results_Integrate.py --mode SignalExtraction --year 2018 --channel ee --mass 350 --coupling_value rtu0p4
 ```
-# 8.3 Small example for integrating limit plots (only merged ones)
+## 8.3 Small example for integrating limit plots (only merged ones)
 Let's say if your original merged-limit folder was: /your/output/folder/for/merged/plots_limit:
 Then:
 ```